The Ultimate Guide to Location Scouting

 If you're a first-time or low-budget filmmaker, chances are that you'd like to save money on hiring a location scout.
 You don't mind getting your hands (and your car) dirty, driving around town to look at potential locations, making notes and decisions on the way.

-In 2019, it's extremely easy to find locations by yourself.
-Just like Airbnb revolutionised the vacation rental industry, there are platforms today that you can use, such as Giggster, to find film locations by yourself.
+In today's world, it's extremely easy to find locations by yourself.
+Just like Airbnb revolutionized the vacation rental industry, there are platforms today that you can use, like Giggster, to find film locations by yourself.
+That said, here are the steps you need to take while finalizing on a property listing:

 Step 1: Determine The Kind of Location You Need